apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Select a zone.
 Admin users will have the option to select a pod, cluster or host.

 #.
-Select a template or ISO.
-For more information about how the templates came
+Select a Template or ISO.
+For more information about how the Templates came
    to be in this list, see `*Working with Templates* <templates.html>`_.

 #.
 Be sure that the hardware you have allows starting the selected